CAUT Policy Statement

 The mandate and structure of the Librarians’ Council should be negotiated and defined in the collective agreement.

-In accordance with its mandate the Librarians’ Council submits recommendations to the Chief Librarian, the Senate Library Committee, the Senate, the office to whom the library reports or any other post-secondary educational institution body as appropriate.
+In accordance with its mandate the Librarians’ Council submits recommendations to the University Librarian, the Senate Library Committee, the Senate, the office to whom the library reports or any other post-secondary educational institution body as appropriate.

 2. Duties and Responsibilities